k8gb-io/k8gb/docs/intro.md

 If the Pods in cluster **Y** were to once again become healthy (liveness and readiness probes start passing) then the Ingress node IPs for cluster **Y** would once again be added to the eligible pool of Ingress node IPs.

+### 4. Partial deployment - Gslb resource missing from a cluster

+This use case documents what happens when a `Gslb` resource is **not** deployed consistently across all clusters.
+This situation arises during phased rollouts or as a result of misconfiguration, and leads to the affected cluster being silently excluded from global load balancing for that hostname.

+#### 4.1 Setup

+In this scenario, a multi-cluster environment has:

+- Cluster **X**: `Gslb` resource **deployed** for `app.cloud.example.com`
+- Cluster **Y**: `Gslb` resource **not deployed** for `app.cloud.example.com`

+#### 4.2 Behavior

+When a `Gslb` resource is absent from cluster **Y**:

+1. Cluster **Y**'s k8gb controller has no knowledge of `app.cloud.example.com` and publishes no `localtargets-app.cloud.example.com` A records to its local CoreDNS.
+2. Cluster **Y**'s zone delegation (NS + glue records) registered with the edge DNS is unaffected by the missing `Gslb` resource — NS delegation is per-cluster, not per-hostname.
+However, when Cluster **X** queries Cluster **Y**'s CoreDNS for `localtargets-app.cloud.example.com`, it receives an empty response because no such records exist.
+3. Cluster **X** collects `localtargets-*` records from all known clusters; for Cluster **Y** it receives an empty result, so only Cluster **X**'s own Ingress node IPs are included in the final answer set.
+4. Cluster **X** composes DNS responses containing only its own Ingress node IPs.

+Clients receive **consistent** DNS responses — they are always directed to cluster **X** — but cluster **Y** never receives GSLB-managed traffic for this hostname, regardless of its Pod health.

+#### 4.3 Outcome

+k8gb participation is **opt-in per cluster per hostname**.
+A cluster that lacks a `Gslb` resource for a given hostname is silently excluded from the GSLB pool for that hostname.
+The system continues to function through the remaining clusters, but the missing cluster cannot take part in load balancing.

+For troubleshooting guidance — common causes of accidental partial deployment and how to detect them — see [Partial deployment troubleshooting](partial-deployment.md).

+!!! note "Intentional single-cluster deployment"
+    Deploying a `Gslb` resource in only one cluster is a valid and supported configuration (see [use case 1](#1-basic-single-cluster)).
+The concern this section addresses is the **unintended** case where an operator expects multi-cluster load balancing but omits the `Gslb` resource from one or more clusters.

 ## Load balancing strategies

 The following load balancing strategies, as it relates to resolving Ingress node IPs, should be provided as part of the initial implementation: